 When it comes to choosing the right fishing line for your match and coarse sessions, consider the breaking strain of the line type.
 The lines breaking strain means the amount of force it takes to break it.
 The strain stated on its packaging is the minimum that the line should break at and you will find that almost all good lines have a much higher breaking strain than is stated.

-When it comes to coarse and match fishing, your line needs to be strong for time and time again usage, especially when on a long session but a variety of breaking strains are available depending on your target species.
-To help choose the right strength of fishing line for your usage, you need to look at the lbs or pounds that relate to its breaking strain.
+When it comes to coarse and match fishing, your line needs to be strong for time and time again usage.
+To help choose the right strength of the fishing line for your usage, you need to look at the lbs or pounds that relate to its breaking strain.

 If you are fishing for lots of small species of fish such as roach, rudd and perch, a line with 1-4lb of breaking strain will assist with finesse as its lightness will allow you to catch small fish but there’s enough strength there to land a carp or other large fish if they do come along.

 When hoping to land some mid-sized fish such as tench, bream and chub, you are likely to require a 5-10lbs line that will have the strength to land them.
 Tench fight harder than bream so pick higher lbs to accommodate your target species.

 It is unlikely that your match and coarse angling will call for a breaking strain above 10lbs as this is reserved for the large specimens of carp and pike.
 However, if you find yourself fishing for a hard fighting fish or are at a peg where snags are a higher risk this may be the lbs for you.
 To help with match fishing, you can check out some great tips on our AD Blog.

 If you’re looking for a little line inspiration, we have a host of tackle reviews, from Shimano Aero Match line to our very own Advanta range of coarse lines.
 Additionally, if you are a bit of a novice angler looking to buy your first line, you can find out more information onthe AD Blog.